0xItoHub/Self_Study/README.md

-- 👋 Hi, I’m @0xItoHub.
+- 👋 Hi, I’m mowmow.
-- 👀 I’m interested in Game and Crypto.
+- 👀 I’m interested in Python and Java.
-- 🌱 I’m currently learning Python and Java, SQL.
+- 🌱 I’m currently learning Django and SpringBoot.

 <!---